text-mask/text-mask/core/README.md

 # Text Mask Core

 This module contains the core functions that power Text Mask.
-Currently, Text Mask has a wrapper for React, which can be used directly.
+Text Mask has wrappers for Angular1, Angular2, Ember, React and Vue which can be used directly.

 However, Text Mask Core functions could be useful on their own.
 That's why they are published and documented here as a separate module.